John D. Lavelle: Post-World War II

 With his close relationship with Brown and knowing that McNamara wanted to accelerate the Igloo White operational date, Lavelle was able to divert valuable Air Force assets to his program.
 This put him in direct conflict with General John D. Ryan, then the Air Force Vice Chief of Staff.
 Ryan had little control over Lavelle, who had direct access to DOD and Brown.
-Also, Lavelle was able to bypass 7th Air Force in Saigon and personally direct many operations at Task Force Alpha located at Nakhon Phanom, Thailand.
+Also, Lavelle was able to bypass 7th Air Force in Saigon and personally direct many operations at Task Force Alpha located at Nakhon Phanom Royal Thai Air Force Base, Thailand.
 Task Force Alpha was the infiltration-surveillance center where sensor data relayed through EC-121 aircraft was processed by large computers.
 The speed, direction, number, and location of the truck traffic, as well as transshipment and storage areas were sent to Forward Air Controllers to direct immediate strikes and to 7th Air Force for subsequent bomber targeting as part of Operation Arc Light.

 In September 1970, Lavelle was assigned as vice commander in chief, Pacific Air Forces, with headquarters at Hickam Air Force Base, Hawaii.
 He served in that capacity until assuming command of Seventh Air Force in South Vietnam on July 29, 1971.

-Vietnam
+Vietnam War

 The Seventh Air Force in South Vietnam controlled most of the Air Force aircraft in the Vietnam War.
 Lavelle was promoted to four-star general when he assumed command.

-Seventh Air Force headquarters were at Tan Son Nhut Air Base, Republic of Vietnam.
+Seventh Air Force headquarters were at Tan Son Nhut Air Base, Saigon.
 In addition to commanding Seventh Air Force, Lavelle served concurrently as deputy commander for air operations, Military Assistance Command, Vietnam (MACV).
 As Seventh Air Force commander, he was responsible for all Air Force combat air strike, air support and air defense operations in mainland Southeast Asia.
 In his MACV capacity, he advised on all matters pertaining to effective use of tactical air support and coordinated Vietnamese Air Force and U.S. air operations of all units in the MACV area of responsibility.